-In addition to saving $3,046 on the initial purchase of the program, the city and taxpayers will soon see other savings.
-By enabling their office to quickly and efficiently access important documents, Harrell and Warren will spend far less time combing through records.
-In searching for a resolution the city made in the early 1980s, Harrell spent quite a while reading through old council minutes.“It is interesting to read through past records, but too time consuming and not the best use of our time,” she said.
+In addition to saving $3,046 on the initial purchase of the program, the city and taxpayers began to see other savings.
+By enabling their office to quickly and efficiently access important documents, Harrell and Warren spends far less time combing through records.
+In searching for a resolution the city made in the early 1980s, Harrell spent quite a while reading through old council minutes.
+“It is interesting to read through past records, but too time consuming and not the best use of our time,” she said.
 Necessary security is also provided to the city by having its records safely backed up and centrally located.
-With files located in different buildings, there has been an ongoing concern that permanent records could get away from the city secretary’s office.
+With files located in different buildings, there was an ongoing concern that permanent records could get away from the city secretary’s office.

-Once the company has installed the system and trained the staff, Wednesday and Thursday, September 17 and 18, Harrell and Warren will get to work preserving Hillsboro’s records.
-They plan to start with current records, scanning and entering them into electronic storage.
+Once the company installed the system and trained the staff, Harrell and Warren got to work preserving Hillsboro’s records.
+They started with current records, scanning and entering them into electronic storage.
 The history of the city will be archived as well.
 In the not too distant future, Harrell hopes to be in a position to purchase further upgrades to the system to put the records on the Internet.
 After all the necessary security levels are implemented and the system is up and running, citizens may have the ability to access public records online.